wjidea/BTECH610_Bioinformatics/lab4/lab4_exercise.md

 3. Let's answer the questions from the lecture

-   1. Write Python script to parse a Fasta file without using Biopython package, print the sequence name and sequence length to the stdout using a tab delimiter
+Write Python script to parse a Fasta file without using Biopython package, print the sequence name and sequence length to the stdout using a tab delimiter

+### NOTE you don't need to copy the code below, refer to the `parse_fasta_wo_biopython.py` file in your lab4 folder.

 ```python
 #!/usr/bin/python3